omkarxpatel/Spotify-Playlist-Generator/README.md

 Add your new ID and SECRET to your environment:

 ## Reporting issues:
-If you find any bugs, leave a comment or a push request
+If you find any bugs, leave a comment or a pull request